rstudio/rstudio/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name  : Feature request
+name: Feature request
-about : Request a new feature.
+about: Request a new feature.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--